Wittionary/add-thing/README.md

 # what happens next?
 The things should probably get processed by something.
 The processor may not be known or even considered at time of thing entry.

-So, the processor maybe should run at thing entry time or at a deliberate point later.
+So, the processor maybe should run at thing entry time or at a specified point later.